elizabrock/CSSE-490/slides/unit-1-getting-a-running-start/3-deploying-our-first-sinatra-app.md

 | Staging     | An 'interim' environment that closely mimics production- Used to test functionality just before it goes into production | Accesses live APIs but needs to have its own API keys and environments at the API providers |

-* What we are deploying today is a toy that doesn't have explicit environments, but it is being deployed into a production heroku environment, so we should skim this material now, and read it more deeply later

 ---

 ## Intro to Heroku